 Keep your feet on the ground

 Flying significantly increases your carbon footprint.
-A shorthaul flight emits the same amount of climate change (greenhouse) gases as a regular diet for 3 whole months.
+A shorthaul flight emits the same amount of greenhouse gases as a regular diet for 3 whole months.
 Flying economy class to Cape Town, or the Dominican Republic emits over 3 tonnes of climate change gases and that is the same amount emitted by felling 4 acres of rainforest.
 A lower carbon option is to enjoy our UK Christmas traditions, or try the train to Europe.
-With over 2/3 of Brits now thinking about buying a present that has a positive social or environmental focus this year, 2019 is definitely a year of environmental awakening.